YX-S-Z/WGAN_Intro/index.md

 </p>

 Noticed that the measure of $$\mathcal{L}$$ is 0 on $$\mathcal{M}$$ and $$\mathcal{P}$$, thus the intergral $$\underset{\mathcal{L}}{\int} P_r\log \frac{P_r}{P_g}dx$$ and $$\underset{\mathcal{L}}{\int} P_r\log\frac{P_r}{\frac{1}{2}(P_r+P_g)}dx$$ equal to 0.
 Also, since $$\tilde{\mathcal{M}}$$ and $$\tilde{\mathcal{P}}$$ disjoint support of $$\mathbb{P}_r$$ and $$\mathbb{P}_g$$, then we know that $$P_r(x)\mid_{x\in\tilde{\mathcal{P}}}=0$$ and $$P_g(x)\mid_{x\in\tilde{\mathcal{M}}}=0$$.

+And thus, we know that KL divergence and JS divergence are not good metric for measuring the 'similarity' between two distributions, because they __cannot reflect any improvement between two distributions when they are not perfectly aligned__, which is frequently happening in real case.

+- __A better metric: Wasserstein distance__